Meandering the world, one whisky at a time

 Tag: Lowland Whisky Page 1 of 2

 Lowland whisky are single malt whiskies distilled in Scotland’s lowlands.
-The region is home to distilleries such as: Annandale Distillery; Auchentoshan; Bladnoch; Daftmill; The Girvan Distilleries; The Glasgow Distillery and Glenkinchie distillery near Edinburgh.
+The region is home to a few distilleries.
+Well known distilleries include Annandale Distillery; Auchentoshan; Bladnoch; Daftmill; The Girvan Distilleries; The Glasgow Distillery and Glenkinchie distillery.

 Auchentoshan American Oak Whisky